The major breaking news stories often attract the most attention: Attempted terrorism. Fatal train crashes. Violence against police.

-In the midst of the big headlines, though, it’s the stories within the stories that I value most.
-Who are the people whose lives are different because of the tragedy?
-What do they value?
-What did they lose?
+But it’s the stories behind the eye-catching headlines that I value most: Who are the people whose lives are changed by both the biggest tragedies and the most under-the-radar happenings in their communities?
+What do they gain?
+What do they lose?

 My work appears on NJ.com and in The Star-Ledger.
-I’ve previously reported for news outlets including the Pittsburgh Post-Gazette and the New York Daily News, and I graduated from the University of Notre Dame in 2014.
+I’ve previously reported for news outlets including the Pittsburgh Post-Gazette and the New York Daily News.